hmmlearn/hmmlearn/doc/tutorial.rst

 Implementing HMMs with custom emission probabilities
 ----------------------------------------------------

-If you want to implement other emission probability (e.g. Poisson), you have to subclass :class:`~base._BaseHMM` and override the following methods
+If you want to implement a custom emission probability (e.g. Poisson), you have to subclass :class:`~base._BaseHMM` and override the following methods

 .. autosummary::